ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 #### 26 June 2017
 Many of the jobs have begun and terminated, so it looks like the mapping will be done today for the second dataset.

+#### 30 June 2017
+Today I'm going to re-map the reads from the other Centralia sites onto the both datasets at a minimum identity level of 0.95, instead of the default 0.76 level.

+So I've created a new directory, in /mnt/ls15/scratch/users/f0002184/Cen13_Pooled_mgDNA/MinID_95 where I copied the final contigs .fa file from the second dataset as well as the reads from the Centralia sites.
+I will do this in /mnt/ls15/scratch/users/f0002184/MinID_95 for the first dataset with the first final contigs .fa file as well.

+I've submitted the 12 jobs for each of the sites for the mgDNA non-cultured dataset.
+Once those finish, I will submit the 12 jobs for the first cultured dataset since I can only have a maximum of 15 jobs on the HPCC at one time.

 ## Converting .sam to .bam
 #### 6 June 2017
 Now that the jobs are submitted and are in queue, I think it's going to take a few days.
 I've taken the liberty to go ahead and write some more job scripts in preparation.
 Once these jobs are done, I'm going to have .sam files that will need to be converted to .bam files in order for MetaBAT to bin these genomes.
 I will use SAMTools/1.3 to do this.
 Here is an example of one job script, but I will have to do this for every sample site.